Attempted assassination of Gerald Ford in San Francisco

-On September 22, 1975, Sara Jane Moore attempted to assassinate Gerald Ford in San Francisco.
-Moore fired two gunshots at President Ford, both of which missed.
+In San Francisco on September 22, 1975, Sara Jane Moore attempted to assassinate the 38th President of the United States, Gerald Ford, after he had made an address to the World Affairs Council.
+Moore tried to shoot President Ford with a .38 Special revolver.
+Her single shot missed, and a bystander prevented another shot by grabbing her shooting arm.
+Ford had survived a previous assassination attempt 17 days earlier; after this second attempt, he wore a bulletproof trench coat while out in public.
+On January 15, 1976, Moore was sentenced to life in prison for the attempt, and was released on parole on December 31, 2007.

 Background

-Sara Jane Moore had been evaluated by the Secret Service earlier in 1975, but agents decided that she posed no danger to the president.
-She was detained by police on an illegal handgun charge the day before the assassination attempt but was released.
-The police confiscated her .44 caliber revolver and 113 rounds of ammunition.
+Sara Jane Moore had been evaluated by the Secret Service earlier in 1975, but agents had concluded that she posed no danger to the president.
+The 45-year-old was detained by police on an illegal handgun charge the day before the assassination attempt, but was released.
+The police confiscated her .44-caliber Charter Arms Bulldog revolver and 113 rounds of ammunition.

-President Gerald Ford was traveling to San Francisco to address a World Affairs Council.

-Assassination attempt
+Shooting

-At 3:30 p.m., after speaking to the World Affairs Council, Ford emerged from the Post Street entrance of the St. Francis Hotel in Union Square, then walked toward his limousine.
+On Monday afternoon at 3:30 p.m., after speaking to the World Affairs Council, Ford emerged from the Post Street (north) entrance of the St. Francis Hotel in Union Square, then walked toward his limousine.
 Before boarding the vehicle, he stopped and waved to the crowd that had gathered across the street.